 The same treatment can often be used again if you have been in remission for 2 years or more.
 If your WM relapses sooner, you might be given a different drug or combination of drugs.

 Some people might have a targeted drug called ibrutinib.
 This can be very effective for people with WM that has come back or not responded to treatment.
 Ibrutinib is available as tablets.
 You carry on taking it as long as you are responding to it, unless you develop troublesome side effects.
-At the time of writing, ibrutinib is available on the NHS in England and Wales to treat WM through the Cancer Drugs Fund.
-It is not available on the NHS in Scotland.

 Some people with aggressive WM that has relapsed very quickly might need a stem cell transplant.
 This is an intensive form of treatment that is given after high-dose chemotherapy to try to make a remission last longer.
 It is only considered if you are well enough to have it.